What Scholarships are Available for ABA Students?

 Improve your odds.

-One benefit to some of the lower dollar value grants is that there may be plenty of slots available, and this could improve your odds—in other words, you and a bunch of other applicants may all receive a small slice of a larger financial pie.
+One benefit to some of the lower dollar value grants is that there may be plenty of slots available, which could improve your odds.
+You and a group of other applicants may all receive a small slice of a larger financial pie.

-When researching your options, you can check to see how many awards will be made at each level to get a better feel for what your chances are of being awarded a scholarship.
+When researching your options, check to see how many awards will be made at each level to get a better feel for your chances.

-Don’t limit yourself to just one scholarship – or to one type of scholarship – either.
-The more you apply for, the better your odds of getting one… or more than one.
+Don’t limit yourself to just one scholarship or one type, either.
+The more you apply for, the better your odds of getting one, or more than one.

 Finding Scholarships for Applied Behavior Analysis Master’s Degree Programs

-As the demand for qualified applied behavior analysts has grown, more and more scholarship have been coming online specific to the field of ABA.
+As demand for qualified applied behavior analysts has grown, more and more scholarships have been coming online specific to the field of ABA.

-Look for options through the university you’re considering enrolling in, local ABA clinics, and, of course, nonprofits and professional associations:
+Look for options through the university you’re considering enrolling in, local ABA clinics, and nonprofits and professional associations:

 University Direct